HaishiBai/omdo/README.md

 -	**Simplicity**.
 No Semantic Web knowledge is required to make service offers or to discover services.
 Service offers and requests are all based on standard URLs.
 OMDO has not mandatory components or services.
 -	**Flexibility**.
 A centralized service registry is not necessary.
 No data contract or service consumption negotiations are needed.
 No specical bindings or protocols are used.
 Everything is done through standard HTTP requests and optional JSON payloads.
 -	**Efficiency**.
-Service discovery, delegation and consumption can be folded into a single HTTP request.
+Service discovery, delegation and consumption can be folded into a single HTTP request, with built-in QoS and authenticaiton/authorization requirement supports.

 ## Basic Concepts
 OMDO has three basic concepts: